NICMx/Jool/doc/usr/misc-faq.md

        valid_lft forever preferred_lft forever
 </code></pre></div>

-The former interface is correctly configured; it has both a "scope global" address (used for typical traffic) and a "scope link" address (used for internal management).
+Interface _eth0_ is correctly configured; it has both a "scope global" address (used for typical traffic) and a "scope link" address (used for internal management).
 Interface _eth1_ lacks a link address, and is therefore a headache inducer.

 The easiest way to restore scope link addresses, we have found, is to just reset the interface: